Complain about the Council Housing Service

 A Complaint Handling Code was introduced in July 2020 by the Housing Ombudsman and updated in April 2024.
 It sets out how the Housing Ombudsman expects social landlords to manage customer complaints, describes best practice and supports landlords in responding to complaints effectively and fairly.

-We have carried out our own self-assessment and identified areas of improvement which we will be working on over the coming months.
-You can read the results in the supporting information.
+We have carried out our own self-assessment and identified areas of improvement that we will be working on over the coming months.
+You can read our self-assessment and annual improvement report on this page in the "Appendices and Reports" section.

 Is this page helpful?